gamblevore/speedie/Documentation/Comparisons.md

 Speedie realises that `F` might not exist.
 And so this code won't compile.
 Speedie is very intelligent around figuring out what vars can be `nil` or not.
 So you literally get all the safety with none of the nightmare overhead of Rust.

 _On November 18 2025, Cloudflare, which runs 20% of websites, and has micro-services used by many other websites such as Twitter, and ChatGPT, went down.
-It went down because....
-Rust sucks.
-Specifically because of calling `.unwrap()`, which will crash your app sometimes.
-All because this is considered "memory safe"._
+Specifically their code used `.unwrap()`, which can crash your app._

-This is how terrible Rust's idea of safety is.
-You can take down around 1/3rd of the internet and it is still considered "Safe".
-Imagine it had been worse, perhaps `.unwrap()` was used on a cruise-ship or an airplane.
-Now people are dying.
-I'd rather have a language that BLOCKS nil-object errors from even compiling (Speedie) than one that hides but allows them then covers it up with the illusion of "safety".
+Rust can take down around 1/3rd of the internet and still be considered "Safe".
+Yeah its not safe.
+It could be more dangerous if a Rust program crashed on software running an airplane, or hospital or industrial machinery.

 ## C Comparison

-#### **Student passcode checking Assignment**
+#### **Student Passcode Checking Assignment**

 Sometimes as a student, you are asked to do simple things, like perform some IO.
 Basically ask for something via stdin and print something into stdout.